How to Fix HP Printer Error 0x6100004a?

 7. Reinsert each of the cartridges that you just cleaned carefully into their slot, then push the ink cartridge down until it snaps into place.

-Note: It’s super important that you ensure each colored slot on the ink cartridge matches the colored dot on the carriage.
+Note: It’s crucial that each colored slot on the ink cartridge matches the colored dot on the carriage.

 8. Close the ink cartridge access door and power your printer once again.